xbeat/Machine-Learning/README.md

 LoRA (Low-Rank Adaptation) is a technique for fine-tuning large language models efficiently.
 This slideshow explores various LoRA variants, their implementations, and practical applications using Python.
 We'll cover the basics of LoRA, its advantages, and dive into different variations that have emerged to address specific challenges in model adaptation.

+## Semantic vs. Vector Search in Python

+Understanding Semantic Search Fundamentals

+Semantic search focuses on understanding the meaning and intent behind search queries rather than exact keyword matching.
+It leverages natural language processing techniques to comprehend context, synonyms, and relationships between words to deliver more relevant search results.

 ## Introduction to LSTM with Batch Normalization in Python

 Introduction to LSTM with Batch Normalization